Sir Lenny Henry has blasted Ofcom for promoting “fake diversity” in its guidance to broadcasters.

 Matt Hancock, Secretary of State for Digital, opened the event for Sir Lenny Henry, and said, “what we put on our screens represents the nation… so broadcasting must represent the whole nation.”
 He added that “the need to see greater diversity on- & off-screen is serious.”

 The panel called on Ofcom CEO Sharon White to come before a panel and justify the decision to exclude off-screen talent from BAME diversity targets.
 A representative of David Lammy noted that he had been seeking a meeting with the CEO for a number of months which has been rearranged by her office four times, cancelled at the last minute and that the MP has been “stood up” by the regulator’s CEO.

 The three politicians – Lammy, Grant and Bonham Carter – agreed to work together to lobby Matt Hancock and Culture Secretary Karen Bradley to put pressure on Ofcom to reconsider their strategy.

-“We expect the BBC to increase diversity off-screen, and it has a workforce target of 15% representation of black, Asian and ethnic minorities, across all staff, including leadership, by 2020.
+Speaking to The Guardian, an Ofcom spokesperson insisted that, “We expect the BBC to increase diversity off-screen, and it has a workforce target of 15% representation of black, Asian and ethnic minorities, across all staff, including leadership, by 2020.
 We are clear that we will consider further action if we don’t see early and continued progress.